 The return for educating our son

 “We have spent a fortune on our son’s education.
 Also, he would be earning well and providing for his wife and children.
 This dowry is our retirement money,” said a gentleman who did not want to divulge his name.
 Does this mean there will be no demands against educated working women?
 Also, does that mean you are permitted to demand dowry if the bride is illiterate and not working?
-“Notwithstanding the working of women, it can never be considered as a fair practice for dowry to exist.
-Without prejudice to the above, yes, the gravity of unfairness in the practice of dowry is more in case of working women,” said Mr Ashokapathy, an independent legal professional practicing at High Court of Madras.
+“Notwithstanding the working of women, it can never be considered as a fair practice for a dowry to exist.
+Without prejudice to the above, yes, the gravity of unfairness in the practice of dowry is more in case of working women,” said Mr Ashokapathy, an independent legal professional practising at High Court of Madras.

 Is dowry as bad as we deem it?
 Or does the problem lie elsewhere?
 I decided to gather the views of people from different walks of life.
 “We had mentioned that we do not want any dowry for our son.
 Immediately, the aunt of the prospective bride wanted to know what was wrong with our son.
 They couldn’t believe that the parents of a dermatologist would not demand dowry unless the boy had some unknown flaws,” says Mr Nagarajan (name changed) who lost a good alliance for his son because he did not demand dowry.